BCWF-Wetlands/WESP_OF/README.md

 There are a set of scripts that help prepare and clea data and conduct the analysis for generating the answers to the WESP office questions, there are five basic sets of scripts:
 1. Control scripts - set up the analysis environment;
-2. Load scripts - loads base data and field data;
+2. Load scripts - loads data;
-3. Clean scripts - cleans generic wetlands and ecoprovince/study area specific wetlands;
+3. Clean scripts - cleans and prepares wetland data;
 4. Analysis scripts - The office questions are split into 7 types;
 &nbsp;&nbsp;&nbsp;&nbsp;1. features adjacent to a wetland,
 &nbsp;&nbsp;&nbsp;&nbsp;2. features within the wetland's Assessment watershed,